mailtoharshit/awesome-salesforce/README.md

 ## What makes for an awesome list?
 Read [the awesome manifesto](https://github.com/mailtoharshit/awesome-salesforce/blob/master/contributing.md) and ensure your list complies.

-The Fiery Meter of AWSome
+## The Fiery Meter of AWSome

-Repo with 0100+ Stars: 🔥
+* Repo with 0100+ Stars: :fire:
-Repo with 0200+ Stars: 🔥🔥
+* Repo with 0200+ Stars: :fire::fire:
-Repo with 0500+ Stars: 🔥🔥🔥
+* Repo with 0500+ Stars: :fire::fire::fire:
-Repo with 1000+ Stars: 🔥🔥🔥🔥
+* Repo with 1000+ Stars: :fire::fire::fire::fire:
-Repo with 2000+ Stars: 🔥🔥🔥🔥🔥
+* Repo with 2000+ Stars: :fire::fire::fire::fire::fire:

-Repos not on The Fiery Meter of AWSome can still be awesome, see A Note on Repo AWSomeness.
+Repos not on `The Fiery Meter of AWSome` can still be awesome, see [A Note on Repo AWSomeness]

 # A Note on Repo AWSomeness